-CPI lag is likewise the product of poor legislative drafting.
-The Act's reference to "the Consumer Price Index for the month of June of the calendar year preceding the adjustment" appears to have arisen from a linguistically decisive but pragmatically disastrous resolution of ambiguous language in Senator Lautenberg's original bills.
-There is no way to defend the plain meaning of this provision.
-No rational, thoughtful method for making cost-of-living adjustments in civil monetary penalties would systematically direct federal agencies to ignore six to eighteen months of CPI data.
+CPI lag is likely the product of poor legislative drafting.
+The Act's reference to "the Consumer Price Index for the month of June of the calendar year preceding the adjustment" appears to have arisen from a linguistically decisive but pragmatically troubling resolution of ambiguous language in Senator Lautenberg's original bills.136 The plain meaning of this provision systematically directs federal agencies, as they make cost-of-living adjustments in civil monetary penalties, to ignore six to eighteen months of CPI data.
 If Congress wishes to retain current law's reliance on CPI data for the month of June, it can do so by rewriting section 5(b)(2) so that it refers to "the Consumer Price Index for the most recent month of June."

 Rounding has confounded the Inflation Adjustment Act ever since Senator Lautenberg invited his congressional colleagues to modify his original proposal of rounding all increases to the nearest multiple of \$10.
 Perhaps the time has come to restore the original bill's \$10 rounding provision.
-Alternatively, as some agencies and the GAO have suggested, Congress may wish to consider repealing the rounding provision in its entirety.93
+Alternatively, as some agencies and the GAO have suggested, Congress may wish to consider repealing the rounding provision in its entirety.137